Marioalexsan/ModBagmanMods/README.md

 # ModBagmanMods
-A list of mods made for Secrets of Grindea that serve as reference points for new modders
+A collection of mods made for Secrets of Grindea that serve as reference points for new modders